Soba Gyoza Bento Lunch Box

 - 1/2 tbsp + 1 tsp sesame oil divided

-- 10 frozen supermarket gyoza (Japanese dumplings) do not defrost
+- 10 frozen supermarket gyoza (Japanese dumplings) no need to thaw

 - 8 frozen Japanese seaweed chicken transfer to a bowl in the fridge 30 minutes before cooking

 - 2 servings (about 100g or more) cooked sautéed kale (or any sautéed vegetables)

 - 2 slices cheddar cheese

 The following garnishes are used in my lunchbox.
 You can adapt these garnishes to your liking & availability.

 - 2 packet wasabi sachets (for the soba dipping sauce)

 - romaine lettuce leaves (to line the base for the fried food)

 - 2 lemon wedges (for the seaweed chicken)

 - red & yellow cherry tomatoes (or any favourite fruit)